postmanlabs/labs-docs/src/pages/docs/running-collections/scheduling-collection-runs.md

 ![Schedule runs](https://assets.postman.com/postman-docs/v10/scr-review-custom-order-v10.gif)

-> Requests run as part of a scheduled run are rate limited and usage is deducted from your maximum Monitoring Usage.
+> Requests run as part of a scheduled run are rate limited and usage is deducted from your maximum monitor usage.
 For more information about checking your monitor usage, see [Managing monitor usage](/docs/monitoring-your-api/monitor-usage/).

 ## Deleting a scheduled run